hzhang0921/Reddit-Text-Mining/instructions.md

 If you perform some natural language processing, you may be able to say something interesting about the text you harvested from the web.
 For instance, if you listen to a particular Twitter hashtag on a political topic, can you gauge the mood of the country by looking at the sentiment of each tweet that comes by in the stream?
 Which of recent movies received most negative reviews?
 There are tons of cool options here!

 ### Text Similarity
 It is potentially quite useful to be able to compute the similarity of two texts.
 Suppose that we have characterized some texts from Project Gutenberg using word frequency analysis.
 One way to compute the similarity of two texts is to test to what extent when one text has a high count for a particular word the other text also a high count for a particular word.
 Specifically, we can compute the cosine similarity between the two texts.
-This strategy involves thinking of the word counts for each text as being high-dimensional vectors where the number of dimensions is equal to the total number of unique words in your text dataset and the entry in a particular element of the vector is the count of how frequently the corresponding word appears in a specific document (if this is a bit vague and you want to try this approach, send professor an e-mail).
+This strategy involves thinking of the word counts for each text as being high-dimensional vectors where the number of dimensions is equal to the total number of unique words in your text dataset and the entry in a particular element of the vector is the count of how frequently the corresponding word appears in a specific document (if this is a bit vague and you want to try this approach, send professor a slack DM or an e-mail).

 ### Text Clustering